 We all know from sermons past and from our own reading that what David did was wrong.
 Now what was wrong?
 I think that there are two possibilities, but we have to look at these two possibilities first understanding that it was not wrong for David to take a census.
 Israel had been doing it right along, and God never complained in the past.

-Darryl mentioned in his sermon yesterday how the six hundred thousand were numbered who were men above the age of twenty.
+Earlier in Israel's history, six hundred thousand were numbered who were men above the age of twenty.
 Maybe there was even more than that.
 Maybe that was just the six hundred thousand who were fighting men, but Moses knew—We have six hundred thousand men that we can use to fight here.

 How about all of the numbers that appear in the book of Numbers?
 Censuses were taken in other places of the Bible, and so there is nothing wrong with a ruler of a nation taking a census.